scristobal/blogging/articles/reactive-programming-in-action-part-1.md

 This allows things like `from('action').subscribe(to('reducer'))` which could be used to manage client state remotely.

-The parameters `id` and `user` are self-descriptive and `onDisconnect` registers a callback that will be executed upon the client’s disconnection.
+The parameter `id` is unique for each connector and `onDisconnect` registers a callback that will be executed upon the client’s disconnection.

 Under the hood, the Socket.IO server is protected by the [auth0-socketio](https://www.npmjs.com/package/auth0-socketio) middleware to mange authentication with the Auth0 identity provider.